 What We Like and Don’t Like About Thorogood USA Logger Series Boots

 A more affordable logger boot than Danner’s Super Rain Forest, the Thorogood is almost as heavy duty.
 It’s a high-quality waterproof option for those workers wanting to spend a little less for a capable boot.
-It’s made with full grain leather, waterproof membrane, a steel shank and a steel toe.
+It’s made with full-grain leather, a waterproof membrane, a steel shank, and a steel toe.
 The boot is rugged enough for occasional chainsaw work and tough enough for pretty much anything else.

 |Insole||Ortholite Removable Insert|